dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     + **oidc** - is an object containing both the "iss" and "sub" attributes from an OpenID Connect ID Token {{OIDC}} Section 2.

-+ **claims** - an optional object containing one or more assertions the Client has about the User.
++ **claims** - an optional object containing one or more assertions the GC has about the User.

     + **oidc_id_token** - an OpenID Connect ID Token per {{OIDC}} Section 2.

-### "authorizations" Object {#AuthorizationsObject}
-Contains either an authorization request object, or key / value pairs, where each unique key is created by the client, and the value is an authorization request object {{AuthorizationRequestObject}}.
-The key value of "type" is reserved and MUST not be used by the client.
-The GS detects the authorizations object contains an authorization request object by the presence of the "type" property.

-### Authorization Request Object {#AuthorizationRequestObject}
+### "access" Object {#AccessObject}

-+ **type** - any of the types per {{RAR}}.
-The remaining properties are dependent on the type.

-\[Editor: in the example we made up the "oauth_scope" type as a way of using existing OAuth scopes.]

-\[Editor: rather then using the "type" property to differentiate between singular and plural authorization requests, the authorization could be an array, which would allow multiple types to be included in a single authorization, per the latest {{RAR} document}, and detection is if authorizations contains an array(singular), or object(plural)]
+The GC may request a single Access, or multiple.
+If a single Access, the "access" object contains an array of {{RAR}} objects.
+If multiple, the "access" object contains an object where each property name is a unique string created by the GC, and the property value is an array of {{RAR}} objects.

 ### "claims" Object {#ClaimsObject}